Robert Salas: Ufology

 In 1994, Salas read a book by UFO author Timothy Good and came to believe an incident he experienced in 1967 was the result of UFO intervention.
 As first recounted by Salas in a 1996 interview he gave to the Great Falls Tribune, while manning a missile launch control center in Montana, he received a call from an Air Force Security Police officer charged with guarding the center.
 Salas said the second-hand report he received from the guard was of a "glowing red object" that appeared to be hovering in the air.
 According to Salas, ICBMs at his Echo complex site lost power shortly thereafter.
 Sometime after reading Good's book, Salas began to believe that intergalactic forces had interceded to save the world from nuclear conflict.
 In later years, Salas also began to claim that he was abducted by grey aliens from his home in 1985.

 Salas would write three books about UFOs; speak at UFO conferences; appear as a guest on several episodes of Coast to Coast AM; and give interviews regarding UFOs on the Julie Mason Show on SiriusXM, ABC News, and other media outlets.

 A later investigation determined the loss of power and visual disturbance Salas reported were due to the nearby test of an electromagnetic pulse simulator.

+Salas is a participant in The Age of Disclosure, a 2025 documentary film about UFOs and claimed government programs involving recovery of alien technology crashed on Earth.